If home is where the heart is … what happens when it also becomes the office, the school, and the gym?

 Categorical search aims at terms related to your products.
 For a pet-centric home decor brand like West & Willow (shown above) this would include search phrases like:

-Here your account structure should be built around budget ranges that our Director of Paid Search, Tony Chopp, likes to call the …
+Here your account structure should be built around budget ranges that our Paid Search team likes to call the …

 Brand Search: <10%